Introducing Nick Bowker, your African Safari Hunting Outfitter

 You will struggle to find a property in South Africa or Namibia with no fences somewhere along the line, be it a park border, a high fence on a neighboring property, or a barrier to public roads.

-These larger high-fenced outfitters need to replenish trophies as a result of Hunting and genetics.
+These larger, high-fenced outfitters need to replenish trophies due to Hunting and genetics.
 As a result, South Africa is the most affordable hunting destination in the world.
-No-where else can you hunt so many species at a cost that was not dreamed about two or three decades ago.
+No-where else can you hunt so many species at a cost not dreamed about two or three decades ago.

 Long-Range Hunting in South Africa